CJDumbleton/ha_predbat_automations/README.md

 # Home assistant automations to use with predbat

-Automations to adjust best_soc_max to minimise PV clipping by hybrid inverter in predbat.
+## Automations to adjust best_soc_max to minimise PV clipping by hybrid inverter in predbat
 The logic is as follows:
 - At 00:05 (After my Solcast update automation runs at midnight.
 We want to stop the battery charging fully overnight)
   - Calculate: forecast excess PV for day = sum of 10 minute predbat.pv_energy forecasts > inverter limit
   - Set best_soc_max = battery capacity - forecast excess PV for day